WalaSTH/vc-framebuffer/readme.md

 ### Group:

-Virtualized, named after the OS technique.
+Virtualized, named after the OS technique of virtualization.

 ### Members: